mikenike360/WhisperWaffle/README.md

 ![WhisperWaffle Logo](public/logo.png)

-**WhisperWaffle** is a **Minimum Viable Product (MVP)** built for the **Aleo Code Sprint 4.0**, demonstrating core DeFi functionality on the Aleo blockchain.
+**WhisperWaffle** is a **Minimum Viable Product (MVP)** built for the **Aleo Code Sprint 4.0**, demonstrating core DeFi functionality on the Aleo blockchain for those with a sweet tooth.
 This MVP showcases the potential of building decentralized exchanges on Aleo while maintaining simplicity for the sprint deadline.
+Swapping has never been so sweet!

 ## 🚀 **MVP for Aleo Code Sprint 4.0**